alyssadata/AI-Foundations-Source-Line-Anchor-Recognition/09_misuse_report_process.md

 - A mismatched anchor
 - An anchor without an official confirmation record
 - An anchor without a controlled project URL
+- An anchor without a visible anchor reference
-- An anchor using a copied project name, copied creator name, copied Anchor ID, copied source-line, or copied confirmation statement
+- An anchor using a copied project name, copied contact name, copied Anchor ID, copied source-line, or copied confirmation statement

 Invalid claims are not confirmed source-line anchors.